If your baseball bat cannot produce the perfect hit, or the pop sound you are getting very low on even hitting it with force, then your bat is dead.

 How much are composite bats?

 The price of a composite bat is determined by its quality and size.
-You can buy one that fits within your budget as long as it has the features you want.
+You can buy one that fits your budget if it has the desired features.

 Does a high-quality bat last longer?